narwassco/awesome-narok-vector-tiles/README.md

 ## 5. Develop and Deploy Web Application
 - [mapbox-gl-js-client](https://github.com/narwassco/mapbox-gl-js-client) : It is an web application which is using [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).

 We have already performed the website, so you just edit `config.js`(https://github.com/narwassco/mapbox-gl-js-client/blob/master/src/config.js) and build the application.
 Eventually, deploy it to gh-pages.
+[This](https://narok.water-gis.com) is our vector tile application.
+Let me know if you have some ideas or feedbacks.

+## 6. Update Vector Tile data on gh-pages frequently
+I am still thinking how we can automate to update vector tile easily on daily-basis or weekly-basis.
+Now I think we may create some batch script to deploy them to gh-pages, then we use Windows Task Scheduler to launch it.

 ---
 Documented by Jin IGARASHI <br>